 Best Time to Go to Ostional Wildlife Refuge

 The best time to visit Ostional Wildlife Refuge is during the rainy season so May – December.
-During rainy season, you can see turtles every day even if it’s not an arribada.
-Arribadas are the most intense September – December but they can have small-medium ones in June, July, January and February.
-In February 2018, they had a tiny arribada of about 2000 turtles.
+During rainy season, you can see turtles almost every day even if it’s not an arribada.
+Arribadas are the most intense September – December.
+There may be really small ones in June and January.

-You can also see turtles during the rest of the year but during dry season, there are very few turtles.
 Even though turtles nest all year long, there may only be one or two a night for the dry season months.
-So if you go to Ostional from February – April, you may not see any on a tour.
+So if you go to Ostional from February – April, there is a very good chance you won’t see any turtles.

 Turtles prefer to nest in the dark so it’s best to go during the waxing crescent moon or right after the new moon when it is the darkest.
 The best time to see turtles in Ostional is during sunset around 5 PM and early morning around 5 AM.
 It’s common for babies to hatch early in the morning.

 We visited in November twice (not during an arribada) and saw lots of mother turtles around 4-5 PM.
 We saw babies hatching around 6 AM.